-Item Section Details of the draft Rules released for Respondent's comments SFC's response no. no. public consultation 43.
+Item Section Details of the draft Rules released for Respondent's comments SFC's response 43.
 N/A - formerly 9(5) This section does not apply to an intermediary licensed or exempt for asset management where the intermediary has agreed with a client of the intermediary not to deliver statements of account as referred to in subsection (3) in respect of the client.
 [DHB] In relation to a bank (exempt dealer) which carries on fund management activities and is granted an exemption status to do so, it is suggested that there should be clarification as to exactly what type or nature of asset management activities would be exempted.
-For example, would a unit trust distribution service be exempted. disapplying s.9 in the case of asset managers.
+For example, would a unit trust distribution service be exempted.
+This comment has been superseded by our disapplying s.9 in the case of asset managers.
 44. [Linklaters] The requirement on agreement from client in writing is too restrictive, more relaxation is asked for.
+Please see our response to comment 43.
 45. 11(2) Preparation and provision of monthly statements of account Monthly statement of account must be delivered to the client or any other person designated in writing by the client within 7 days of the end of each calendar month.
-Various suggestions on relaxation of 7 days delivery period, such as [Linklaters] 7 business days (in line with s.75A(4) of SO) [ISD] 7 working days [Lloyds] 10 business days [Lippo] A securities dealer voiced the difficulty in compliance with 7 days limit given their full range of financial products over different markets.
+Various suggestions on relaxation of 7 days delivery period, such as - [Linklaters] 7 business days (in line with s.75A(4) of SO) - [ISD] 7 working days - [Lloyds] 10 business days [Lippo] A securities dealer voiced the difficulty in compliance with 7 days limit given their full range of financial products over different markets.
 They need 8-9 days to complete preparation of monthly statement: 2-3 days in retrieval of market price and input to the system, 1 day in computer processing and 5 days of printing of statements.
+Point taken.
+We have revised s.11(2) to refer to 7 business days.